algoo/jfmengine/README.md

  `./manage.py list-widgets` to list all widgets found in content directories

- `./manage.py make-widgets` to make a file that groups all jinja2 widgets macros for easier includes.
-It is automatically called by `runserver` and `distill-local` commands. \
- See an example in `EXAMPLE.md`

 ## Others

 JFM-Engine is a friendly fork of [JSSG](https://github.com/jtremesay/jssg/) made in agreement with the JSSG developer because of different goals. \